sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 **`torch.compile` fully landed.** The partial integration that had imposed Dynamo guard overhead in v0.6.0 was completed in v0.7.0, enabling end-to-end kernel fusion across the forward pass.
 Where v0.6.0 paid the cost of the compiler pipeline without the benefit, v0.7.0 delivered the intended payoff: fused GPU kernels with reduced launch overhead and optimized memory access patterns.
 The net effect more than compensated for the abstraction layers introduced in the preceding releases.

 **Feature scaffolding matured into optimized code paths.** The speculative decoding, prefix caching, and multi-modal abstractions introduced in v0.5.0 had been rough-edged—functional but not yet tuned for the hot path.
-Over the v0.6.x cycle, these subsystems were hardened: the asynchronous output processor ([#7049](https://github.com/vllm-project/vllm/pull/7049)) that had shipped in v0.6.0 was already delivering a reported 12% throughput increase by overlapping output construction with GPU work, and FlashInfer was adopted for FP8 KV cache operations ([#7798](https://github.com/vllm-project/vllm/pull/7798)).
+Over the v0.6.x cycle, these subsystems were hardened: the asynchronous output processor ([#7049](https://github.com/vllm-project/vllm/pull/7049)) that had shipped in v0.6.0, and FlashInfer was adopted for FP8 KV cache operations ([#7798](https://github.com/vllm-project/vllm/pull/7798)).
 By v0.7.0, these optimizations had stabilized enough to benefit even our single-GPU, text-only benchmark.

 **CUDA graph overhead was amortized.** The memory pressure from graph capture buffers, which had constrained effective batch size in v0.5.0, was mitigated by continued work on memory efficiency—including extended CUDA graph sizing for newer GPUs ([#7894](https://github.com/vllm-project/vllm/pull/7894)) and better buffer management.
-The fixed cost of graph capture was now spread across a more efficient execution pipeline, turning a net negative into a net positive.
+The fixed cost of graph capture was now spread across a more efficient execution pipeline.

 From v0.7.0 onward, performance plateaued in the 13.3–13.8 req/s range through v0.11.0.
-This stability suggests that the major architectural bets—PagedAttention, CUDA graphs, `torch.compile`, and the refactored scheduler—had reached a mature equilibrium, with subsequent releases delivering incremental refinements rather than step-function gains.
+This stability suggests that the major architectural bets—PagedAttention, CUDA graphs, `torch.compile`, and the refactored scheduler had reached a mature equilibrium, with subsequent releases delivering incremental refinements now.

 ## Limitations